Sheeeenn/AgeComes/README.md

 1. XAMPP
 2. Arduino IDE
 3. Composer
+4. Python
-4. Any IDE for Python (e.g. VS code)
+5. Any IDE for Python (e.g. VS code)

 ## Setup
 1. Download as ZIP or clone the Project.